sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

       link="./images/what-is-beeper-working-on.jpg"
       target="_blank"
       title="Presenting what Beeper is working on"
-      caption="Here I'm presenting our simple business model: users pay money for a service"
+      caption="Here I'm presenting our simple business model: users pay us money for a service!"
 >}}

 I also teamed up with Kim to give a workshop on how to write Matrix bots in